aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/ein-keloheinu/ein-keloheinu-translated-in-aramaic-arabic-yiddish-ladino-and-english.html.md

 <hr />

 <div class="english" style="font-size: 1.2em;">
-The mantra-like piyyut "Ēin k-Ēlohēinu," a praise of God's attributes and uniqueness featuring incremental repetition, is found in siddurim as far back as the siddur of Rav Amram, and may date back to the Hekhalot literature.
+The mantra-like piyyut "Ein kEloheinu," a praise of God's attributes and uniqueness featuring incremental repetition, is found in siddurim as far back as the siddur of Rav Amram, and may date back to the Hekhalot literature.
 [In the variations found in the Siddur Rav Amram and in genizah fragments, the order of the stanzas differs from how it is currently read today. --ANV]

-Many versions of it have been compiled in different languages, most famously Flory Jagoda (zç"l)'s Judezmo variant "Non como muestro Dyo."
+Many versions of Ein kEloheinu have been compiled in different languages, most famously Flory Jagoda (zç"l)'s Judezmo variant "<em>Non como muestro Dyo</em>."
 Here the editor has compiled traditional Yiddish and Ladino translations, as well as developed new Aramaic and Arabic translations for this piyyut.
 The post-piyyut verses used in both the Ashkenazi and Sephardic rites have been included. --Isaac Gantwerk Mayer

 [If you'd like to commission a Jewish creative work, check out my website at <a href="http://igmjewishcreativeworks.com">igmjewishcreativeworks.com</a>!]
 </div>